 The Richmond Food Bank is a dynamic hub that connects people, food, and services that are essential to health and well-being – the hallmark of a caring community.
-The Richmond Food Bank gives healthy and nutritionally-balanced food to over 1500 people a week, providing Richmond residents with healthy food choices and connecting our clients to services that address the root causes of poverty.
+The Richmond Food Bank gives healthy and nutritionally-balanced food to more than 1500 people a week, providing Richmond residents with healthy food choices and connecting our clients to services that address the root causes of poverty.

 Here’s a video that highlights our many programs and the 218 volunteers who tirelessly work to help our neighbours in need: